Pier Giorgio Frassati

-Frassati was an avid mountaineer who often climbed with his friends; he was an able swimmer and athlete best known for engaging in such social activities with a range of like-minded friends.
-His charitable outreach towards others knew no bounds for he identified with and aided the poor and ill from his childhood.
-His social status granted him greater freedom in aiding others who needed it most.

-His cause for canonization opened in 1932 after the Turin poor made several pleas for such a cause to open Pope Pius XII suspended the cause in 1941 due to a range of allegations later proven to be false, which allowed for the cause to resume.
+Frassati's cause for canonization opened in 1932 after the Turin poor made several pleas for such a cause to open.
+Pope Pius XII suspended the cause in 1941 due to a range of allegations later proven to be false, which allowed for the cause to resume.
 Pope John Paul II beatified Frassati in May 1990 and dubbed him the "Man of the Eight Beatitudes".
+On 7 September 2025, Frassati was canonized along with Carlo Acutis by Pope Leo XIV.